All Episodes

 The headline, it's time to pay college athletes.

-So around the world, in Time magazine.
+So around the world, in Time magazine, they get the truth.

-That's the Time Magazine story for around the world.
+That's the Time magazine story for around the world.

 It's Vladimir Putin's world, America's weak and waffling, Russia's rich and resurgent.